hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 kubernetes   ClusterIP   10.96.0.1    <none>        443/TCP   65m
 ```

-With the correct rights (more on that later),
-listing the Pods in the default namespace can be done from a Pod with this simple GET request.

 ## Using the Namespace Default `ServiceAccount`

 Each namespace has a default ServiceAccount, named `default`.
-We can verify this with the following command:

 ```bash
 $ kubectl get serviceaccounts --all-namespaces | grep default